Castle of San Jorge: History

-The jail was unhealthy, both wet or hot, to a greater or lesser extent depending on the cell's floor.
-The secret prisons were divided into high and low cells.

-The Castle of San Jorge was a feared and hated place among other things, because its walls served as shelter to criminals who had committed a crime, but as they were friends or relatives of the Inquisition, enjoyed immunity.

-Also the Inquisition had collaboration of the "familiars," a kind of police who enjoyed the privileges of escaping the jurisdiction of other courts, and were also authorized to carry weapons.

-Although expressly prohibited such excesses, the "servants of the Inquisition" and the "right of asylum" continued to commit crimes under the pretext of immunity.

-The Auto-da-fés that were held in Seville took place first on the steps of the Cathedral, and then in the Plaza de San Francisco, although many of them occurred in the Church of Santa Ana.

-On the other hand, the Auto-da-fés were considered a party by the people, and a large crowd came that used to participate in an angry way around the complicated ceremony.

 According to Giorgio Vasari, the Florentine artist Pietro Torrigiano was arrested by the Inquisition, and died in the Castle of San Jorge in 1522 in a kind of hunger strike, although it is possible that this story is apocryphal.

 The Inquisition left the castle in 1626, due to the continued deterioration of its walls due to heavy flooding.
 After that, it was loaned to the Count-Duke of Olivares, in which he dealt with its repairs and care, and the surveillance of goods carried to its doorstep.

 Later given to the city, City Hall demolished the castle in the 19th century.
 It was destroyed to widen the space to connect the Altozano with Castilla street and to create a grain warehouse.

-Around 1830, on the occasion of the traveling market that spontaneously formed in its surroundings, a food market was built that continues today.

-The Alley of the Inquisition (Callejón de la Inquisición), located at the confluence of the Castilla, San Jorge y Callao streets, is evidence of the presence of the old inquisitorial court in Triana.

 The Castle today

 In 1823 the Mercado de Triana was built on the site of the castle, which remains in operation today.
 Beneath the market numerous archaeological excavations were carried out, which concluded that the remains should be in a museum.
 In 2009 the City Hall of Seville inaugurated the Castillo de San Jorge project, thus creating an interpretation center for the ruins and the religious repression that the Spanish Inquisition conducted.